AaronKutch/u64_array_bigints/README.md

 The crate is `no_std` by default.

 The `use_parity_uint` feature flag is turned on by default, turning it off uses new implementations.
+Note: when testing, a test run should be done with the flag on and another while it is off.